 As illustrated in~\cref{fig:Ablation}, removing the structural prior of AA leads to a distinct degradation in inference efficiency.
-While both consistency-based models significantly outperform the standard DEQ baseline, the proposed C-DEQ (red stars) exhibits a substantially sharper convergence rate than its counterpart without AA (green dots).
+While both consistency-based models significantly outperform the standard DEQ baseline, the proposed C-DEQ (red) exhibits a substantially sharper convergence rate than its counterpart without AA (green).
 Specifically, although both variants start from the same performance level, our method approaches the converged baseline (dotted line) in only 5--6 steps; in contrast, the non-AA variant requires nearly $2\times$ the computational steps to achieve comparable perplexity.
-This confirms that the necessity of the AA parameterization.
+This confirms the necessity of the AA parameterization.